(Note: As of 2019, the Google Text service no longer exists.)

 Part of my challenge was seeing how little info I could send to QT and still get an accurate response.
 When I made the Elton inquiry, I simply typed “Elton John’s real name.”
 In under 15 seconds, I had my response.
 (Reginald Kenneth Dwight, for those not near their cell.)

-I used GT more as a game than an actual practical device for the first few weeks.
+I used GT more like a game than an actual practical device for the first few weeks.
 Co-workers and interns alike were getting irked by my insistence to “see if Google Text knows it!”
 When one intern pointed out how it had failed her the night before, I had her retrace her steps, then pointed out what she’d done wrong before assuring her GT wouldn’t let her down next time.

 It was only today that I discovered how GT could be a life-saving device — and not only for myself.
 I believe this free service may have saved the woman behind the passport desk from my attempting homicide.